ON THE ISSUES

 • Small businesses struggle with high costs.
 Reducing taxes and regulations on small businesses will create jobs and renew our communities.

 • The United States has a debt problem.
-In 2000, our national debt was 54% of our GDP.
+In 2000, our national debt was half of our GDP.
 Today it is twice that much and rising, primarily due to the steadily increasing costs of our welfare and entitlement programs.
-We cannot solve our debt problem without reforming those programs, and my plan to do this will lead to long-term financial stability.
+We cannot solve our debt problem without reforming those programs, and my plan to do this will save over $1 trillion per year, leading to long-term financial stability.